CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/EPFL-SCITAS-setup/README.md

 By performing the above first steps, you should have all the required setup to run unattended jobs.
 The main difference is that the unattended job is run with `sbatch`.
-An example of an unattended job can be found in `submit-scripts/unattended.sh`.
+An example of an unattended job can be found in `submit-scripts/unattended.sh` to run with `sbatch`.
 Note the emphasis on having a frozen copy `run` of the repository for running unattended jobs.

 ### Weights&Biases